Minimum spanning tree

 A planar graph and its minimum spanning tree.
 Each edge is labeled with its weight, which here is roughly proportional to its length.

-A minimum spanning tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
+In graph theory, a minimum spanning tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
 That is, it is a spanning tree whose sum of edge weights is as small as possible.
 More generally, any edge-weighted undirected graph (not necessarily connected) has a minimum spanning forest, which is a union of the minimum spanning trees for its connected components.

 There are many use cases for minimum spanning trees.
 One example is a telecommunications company trying to lay cable in a new neighborhood.
 If it is constrained to bury the cable only along certain paths (e.g. roads), then there would be a graph containing the points (e.g. houses) connected by those paths.
 Some of the paths might be more expensive, because they are longer, or require the cable to be buried deeper; these paths would be represented by edges with larger weights.
 Currency is an acceptable unit for edge weight – there is no requirement for edge lengths to obey normal rules of geometry such as the triangle inequality.
 A spanning tree for that graph would be a subset of those paths that has no cycles but still connects every house; there might be several spanning trees possible.
 A minimum spanning tree would be one with the lowest total cost, representing the least expensive path for laying the cable.